-DK Shivakumar to appear before ED shortly
+DK Shivakumar appears before ED, faces arrest

-Bengaluru, Aug 30: Congress leader DK Shivakumar along with his brother DK Suresh arrives in Delhi on Friday evening.
-He will appear before ED in a short while.
+Bengaluru, Aug 30: Congress leader DK Shivakumar along with his brother DK Suresh appeared before ED in New Delhi.
 The Enforcement Directorate (ED) served Shivakumar a fresh summons to appear before it on Friday in the money laundering case.
 This comes after Karnataka High Court on Thursday refused to Shivakumar's petition seeking dismissal of summons issued by the ED.

 On being summoned by ED, Shivakumar said, "I've requested Court that it's a simple Income Tax matter.
 I've already filed ITR.
 There's no Prevention of Money Laundering(PMLA) Act.
 Last night, they summoned me to come to Delhi by 1 pm.
 I'll respect the law."